 - Isolation of the network from the customer website.

-4. Will my personal info be kept confidential?
+4. Will smart meters keep my personal info confidential?

 Yes.
-Utilities are required to keep customer information confidential regardless of whether a smart meter has been installed or not.
+Utilities are required to keep customer information confidential regardless of whether a smart meter has been installed.
 The meter only broadcasts your usage information and meter identification number to NV Energy.
-The following information is NEVER broadcast from NV Energy’s smart meters: name, address, driver’s license number, social security number, date of birth, personal ID number, or utility account number.
+The following customer information is NEVER broadcast from NV Energy’s smart meters: name, address, driver’s license number, social security number, date of birth, personal ID number, or utility account number.